Trehinos/balanced-direction/README.md

 # Balanced Directions

-**Balanced Directions** is a Rust crate for modeling directions and movements in a 3x3 grid using a balanced ternary-inspired logic.
-It provides comprehensive tools to manipulate positions, paths, and directions on a grid-based structure, making it particularly useful in scenarios requiring discrete grid movement, coordinated navigation, or 2D spatial logic.
+**Balanced Directions** is a Rust crate for modeling directions and movements in a 3x3 grid using a balanced ternary-inspired logic. **It can be viewed as a 2D ternary digit.**

+It provides tools to manipulate positions, paths, and directions on a grid-based structure, making it useful in scenarios requiring discrete grid movement, coordinated navigation, or 2D spatial logic.

 ![Balance](balance.png)